State Route 186 (US 45 Bypass) Southern ExtensionMadison County

 - Boone Lane (non-signalized intersection)

 - Riverside Drive north of the North Fork of the Forked Deer River (signalized intersection)

 Additionally, cul-de-sacs are proposed at Cane Creek Spur, Bemis Cemetery Road Raines Springs Road north of Bond Creek and existing Rvierside Drive south of Boone Lane.

 An Environmental Assessment (EA) for the Southern Extension of the US 45 Bypass was approved by the Federal Highway Administration (FHWA) in May 2013.
 Following the EA approval, the project was put on hold, pending available funding.
 In 2017, the Tennessee General Assembly passed the Improving Manufacturing, Public Roads, and Opportunities for a Vibrant Economy (IMPROVE) Act, which allowed the Southern Extension project to move forward.

 Due to the amount of time the project was put on hold, a reevaluation of the EA was required.
 The reevaluation was approved by FHWA in July 2019.
-Currently, right-of-way activities are forecasted for 2021.
+Currently, we aer in the Design phase and right-of-way activities are forecasted for 2023.
 (To view project documents, visit the Library section of this website.
 To view project status, visit the Timeline section of this website.)